jainnielyn/100-days-of-code/log.md

 **Today's Progress**: Completed buy function.

 **Thoughts** Starting to get the hang of python + SQL!
 Still don't like Jinja though.

+### Day 31: December 14, Fri

+**Today's Progress**: Worked on index, just need to display the cash and total portoflio value in a format...

+**Thoughts** Hello 'group by' syntax in SQL!
+I meet you again.

+### Day 32: December 15, Sat

+**Today's Progress**: Completed index.
+Started with sell.

+**Thoughts** Turns out the format functionality is in the jinja documentation!
+Cool, almost done with the functionality in this problem set.
+Will need to go back and make it optimal later.